 Relations between Germany and Haiti have traditionally been good, but they have become less intense as a consequence of the complicated political situation in Haiti.

-The two countries work together closely within the United Nations and other international bodies.
-Germany and Haiti both advocate reform of the United Nations Security Council.
+The two countries continue to work together closely within the United Nations and other international bodies.
+For example, they both advocate reform of the United Nations Security Council.

-Germany provided direct humanitarian assistance to help the people of Haiti affected by the natural disasters of recent years, such as the massive earthquake in 2010 and Hurricane Matthew in 2016.
+Germany has provided considerable humanitarian assistance to directly help the people affected by the natural disasters of the past ten years, such as the earthquake in 2010 and Hurricane Matthew in 2016.
 The Federal Ministry for Economic Cooperation and Development made available additional funding to support transitional development assistance measures over several years.

-Germany has been supporting the democratisation process in Haiti for many years and is contributing to the country’s stabilisation and development also in cooperation with numerous German non‑governmental organisations active in the country.
-In addition, Germany is involved in financing projects in Haiti via the European Development Fund and the United Nations budget.
+Germany has supported the democratisation process in Haiti for many years and contributes to the country’s stabilisation and development, also in cooperation with numerous German non‑governmental organisations active in the country.
+In addition, Germany contributes to projects and the UN missions in Haiti through the EU’s European Development Fund and the United Nations budget.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.